Congratulations to this year’s Class of 2026 for the Rock and Roll Hall of Fame.

 Oldies Without Borders

-If it was released on vinyl, cassette, or 8-track, you’ll hear I’ll play it.
+If it was released on vinyl, cassette, or 8-track, I play it.

-The show also features sit-downs with the people who made the music, just like the interviews posted here.
+I also chat with the people that made the music, with full interviews posted here at VinylProfessor.blog.

-It currently airs on the following community radio stations in Ontario: INDI 101-5FM (Hamilton), Sunview 102 (Goderich), and Halton Hills Online Radio (Georgetown).
+It currently airs on the following community radio stations in Ontario: INDI 101-5FM (Hamilton), Halton Hills Online Radio (Georgetown), and Sunview 102 (Goderich).

 Discover more from Vinyl Professor Dot Blog